nrkno/core-docs/lib/readme.md

 ## Mermaid

-You can add [mermaid](https://mermaid-js.github.io/mermaid) support by adding this html snippet after core-docs.
+You can add [mermaid](https://mermaid-js.github.io/mermaid) support by adding this html snippet after the core-docs script tag.

 ```html
 <script type="module">